Christy Lee Rogers: Career

-Photography

 Rogers is known for her underwater photography, which has been exhibited in the United States, France, and Monaco.
-Her work was commissioned by Deutsche Grammophone to provide the album cover art for a boxed set of classical music.
+Her work was commissioned by Deutsche Grammophone to provide the album cover art for a boxed set of classical music, and by Apple to create underwater images with the iPhone 11 Pro.
+She was the featured artist in an episode of the first series of the BBC TV series Extraordinary Portraits, where she took a portrait photograph of model Cee Cee, a model who has albinism.

-The basis of her technique started experimentally.
-She is also known for using real people as her models.